nitinjmv/my-notes/development/java.md

 - The methods of the class should not be overridable; either all methods should be final, or the constructor should be private and only invoked via static factory method.

-**Question:** How Do You Compare Two Enum Values: With equals() or With ==?

-**Answer:** Actually, you can use both.
-The enum values are objects, so they can be compared with equals(), but they are also implemented as static constants under the hood, so you might as well compare them with ==.
-This is mostly a matter of code style, but if you want to save character space (and possibly skip an unneeded method call), you should compare enums with ==.

-**Question:** What Is an Initializer Block?
+<mark>**Question:** What Is an Initializer Block?
 What Is a Static Initializer Block?

+**Answer:**

-**Answer:** An initializer block is a curly-braced block of code in the class scope which is executed during the instance creation.
-You can use it to initialize fields with something more complex than in-place initialization one-liners.
+- An initializer block is a curly-braced block of code in the class scope with static modifier in front of it.

-Actually, the compiler just copies this block inside every constructor, so it is a nice way to extract common code from all constructors.

-A static initializer block is a curly-braced block of code with the static modifier in front of it.
-It is executed once during the class loading and can be used for initializing static fields or for some side effects.
+- It is executed during the instance creation/class loading and can be used for initializing static fields etc.

-**Question:** What Is a Marker Interface?
+<mark>**Question:** What Is a Marker Interface?
 What Are the Notable Examples of Marker Interfaces in Java?

+**Answer:**

-**Answer:** A marker interface is an interface without any methods.
-It is usually implemented by a class or extended by another interface to signify a certain property.
-The most widely known marker interfaces in standard Java library are the following:
+- A marker interface is an interface without any methods.

+e.g.

-- Serializable is used to explicitly express that this class can be serialized;
+- Serializable: to explicitly express that the class is serialized.

-- Cloneable allows cloning objects using the clone method (without Cloneable interface in place, this method throws a CloneNotSupportedException)
+- Cloneable: allows cloning objects using the clone method (without Cloneable interface in place, this method throws a CloneNotSupportedException)

-- Remote is used in RMI to specify an interface which methods could be called remotely.
+- Remote: is used in RMI to specify an interface which methods could be called remotely.

-**Question:** What Is a Singleton and How Can It Be Implemented in Java?
+<mark>**Question:** What Is a Singleton and How Can It Be Implemented in Java?

+**Answer:**

-**Answer:** Singleton is a pattern of object-oriented programming.
-A singleton class may only have one instance, usually globally visible and accessible.
+- Singleton comes under creational design patterns of object-oriented programming.
+- A singleton class may only have one instance, usually globally visible and accessible.

-There are multiple ways of creating a singleton in Java.
-The following is the most simple example with a static field that is initialized in-place.
+e.g. there are multiple ways of creating singleton, one of is as following:

+- Static field that is initialized in-place.
 The initialization is thread-safe because static fields are guaranteed to be initialized in a thread-safe manner.
-The constructor is private, so there is no way for outer code to create more than one instance of the class.
+- The constructor is private, so there is no way for outer code to create more than one instance of the class.

 ```
 public class SingletonExample {